-- 2. Measurement: The table assumes an average canopy area of: 1,000 square feet for large maturing trees; 800 square feet for medium maturing trees; and, 200 square feet for small maturing trees.
-Proposals must utilize these values unless alternative values are approved by the Arborist.
+- 1. Applicability: The tree coverage standards listed in Table 9-1 apply to all Conditional Planning Area, Master Plan, and Individual Building development proposals.
+The following are exempt from the tree coverage standards: Permitted work related to single-family detached and duplex houses outside of the aforementioned processes; Recreation Facility Outdoor; Stable/Riding Academy, Horse Farm, Agriculture, Farm and substantially similar uses as determined by the Planning Director For these uses, the tree coverage standards shall serve as a guide for each Planning Area. - 2.
+Measurement: The table assumes an average canopy area of: 1,000 square feet for large maturing trees; 800 square feet for medium maturing trees; and, 200 square feet for small maturing trees.
+Proposals must utilize these values unless the Arborist approves alternative values.
 For a description of each tree type, see 16.3 Definitions under Tree. - 3.
 Caliper & Height: Trees planted to satisfy the Tree Coverage Requirement must have a minimum caliper of at least 2.5-3 inches and a minimum height of eight feet at the time of planting. - 4.
 Canopy Coverage: For canopy preservation requirements see 9.3.2. - a.
 Minimum: No more than 50% of the minimum project canopy coverage in Table 9-1 may come from required preservation areas listed in 9.3.2.
-This requirement does not apply in in the following planning areas: VI/LK/VC/VE/VCOM/NC1/NC2/CBD/NS. - b.
-Payment-in-Lieu: For projects located in the VI/LK/VC/VE/VCOM/NC1/NC2/CBD/NS Planning Areas, the minimum project canopy coverage may be met through payment-in-lieu so long as all applicable street tree and parking lot planting requirements are met and the payment-in-lieu option is approved by the Planning Director based on existing and proposed site features and the provisions of this ordinance.
-For payment-in-lieu values, see the Town of Davidson Fee Schedule. - C. Credit Toward Coverage Requirement: All trees preserved or planted to satisfy the requirements of this ordinance may count toward the minimum project canopy coverage requirements established above.
-This means that the requirements may be met through the preservation of existing tree vegetation, new tree plantings, or a combination of both; however, every reasonable effort shall be made to meet the coverage requirement through the preservation of existing trees.
+This requirement does not apply in in the following planning areas: LK/VC/VE/VCOM/NC1/NC2/CBD/NS. - b.
+Payment-in-Lieu: For projects located in the LK/VC/VE/VCOM/NC1/NC2/CBD/NS Planning Areas, the minimum project canopy coverage may be met through payment-in-lieu so long as all applicable street tree and parking lot planting requirements are met and the payment-in-lieu option is approved by the Planning Director based on existing and proposed site features and the provisions of this ordinance.
+For payment-in-lieu values, see the Town of Davidson Fee Schedule.
+Note: In calculating the payment-in-lieu value a 1:1 credit per square foot shall be given for the following: Areas eradicated of invasive species (as determined by the Arborist) and replanted; or areas eradicated of invasive species and preserved for viewsheds as part of an approved plan.
+The decision to award credit shall be made by the Planning Director in consultation with the Arborist.